 This home made me heady; made me want to do a few things: take a physical tour of the space, study architecture, rip down the walls of my own home, and instilled the fear of writing for what if the words didn’t do justice to its beauty.
-So, I have to sheepishly admit that I sat admiring the frames of this rustic modern apartment in Ahmedabad of architect Malay Doshi, than give shape to words.
+So, I have to sheepishly admit that I sat admiring the frames of this rustic modern one bedroom apartment in Ahmedabad of architect Malay Doshi, than give shape to words.
 There are few homes that have this kind of an impact on me.

 Many of you asked to feature small homes.
 This is a perfect example of how to maximize space in a small 725 sq.ft home.
 Of course, it may not be be practical for families not to have an open floor plan living + bedroom + kitchen layout.
 I love this apartment for two reasons: the organic use of natural materials (concrete + wood), and the architect’s love for craft that comes across in the design.

 Originally a two bedroom apartment, it has been converted into a studio.

 About the home:

 Who lives here: The designer himself , Malay Doshi